CACFP Administrative Manual Section 1.4

 Incorporated School-age Licenses

-The CDSS, CCLD may authorize CC centers to care for a limited number of SA children when issuing a Preschool-age Center license.
-While these CC centers are authorized by CDSS, CCLD to care for a specific number of SA children, these centers are not automatically approved by the CACFP to submit reimbursement for meals and/or snacks served to SA children.
+The CDSS CCLD may authorize CCC to care for a limited number of SA children when issuing a Preschool-age Center license.
+While these CCC are authorized by CDSS CCLD to care for a specific number of SA children, these centers are not automatically approved by the CACFP to submit reimbursement for meals and/or snacks served to SA children.

 The USDA requires the CDSS to report meals and/or snacks for SA children participating in the CACFP separate from non-SA children.
-In order for agencies to report meals and/or snacks separately for the SA children, they must obtain approval from the CDSS through the CNIPS for a SA Center program type.
+For agencies to report meals and/or snacks separately for the SA children, they must obtain approval from the CDSS through the Child Nutrition Information and Payment System (CNIPS) for a SA Center program type.
 Meal counts, enrollment data, and eligibility rosters must also be maintained separately for SA children.
-For full information regarding this topic, please refer to MB CACFP-12-2015: Claiming Meals for School-age Children Approved for Care Under a Preschool License located on the CACFP Bulletins web page.
+For full information regarding this topic, please refer to CACFP-12-2015: Claiming Meals for School-age Children Approved for Care Under a Preschool License.

 Third-party Centers Operating on School District Grounds